Connect your account, then chat with AI to run tools.

 What does this Gusto bundle expose over MCP?

-Read-only payroll and HR context: token metadata, tax and banking posture, work sites, attachments, forms, admins, employees with addresses jobs and pay stubs, contractors with payout accounts, calendars and assignments, payroll runs with reversals blockers and summaries, benefits catalog offerings and enrollments, holiday and time-off posture, imported payroll batches, and garnishment lookup data.
+Read-only payroll and HR context: connection metadata, tax and banking posture, work sites, attachments, forms, admins, employees with addresses jobs and pay stubs, contractors with payout accounts, calendars and assignments, payroll runs with reversals blockers and summaries, benefits catalog offerings and enrollments, holiday and time-off posture, imported payroll batches, and garnishment lookup data.

 Why would some reads return empty lists?